minmoto/fmcd/README.md

 ## Fedimint Clientd Endpoints

 `fmcd` supports the following endpoints (and has naive websocket support at `/v2/ws`, see code for details until I improve the interface.
 PRs welcome!).
 All the endpoints are authed with a Bearer token from the password (from CLI or env).
-You can hit the endpoints as such with curl, or use the python/typescript/golang wrappers:
+You can hit the endpoints as such with curl:

 ```
 curl http://localhost:3333/v2/admin/info -H 'Authorization: Bearer some-secure-password-that-becomes-the-bearer-token'